rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 ### The process

 Backups require a lot of discipline and rigor from the system administrator.
-It is necessary to ask the following questions:
+System administrator need to consider the following issues before performing backup operations:

 * What is the appropriate medium?
 * What should be backed up?